basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 Other systems refer to the second application of the reduce function as a "re-reduce".
 There are at least a couple of reduce-query implementation strategies that work with Riak's model.

-One strategy is to implement the phase preceeding the reduce phase, such that its output is "the same shape" as the output of the reduce phase.
+One strategy is to implement the phase preceding the reduce phase, such that its output is "the same shape" as the output of the reduce phase.
 This is how the examples in this document are written, and the way that we have found produces cleaner code.

 An alternate strategy is to make the output of a reduce phase recognizable, such that it can be extracted from the input list on subsequent applications.
-For example, if inputs from the preceeding phase are numbers, outputs from the reduce phase could be objects or strings.
+For example, if inputs from the preceding phase are numbers, outputs from the reduce phase could be objects or strings.
 This would allow the function to find the previous result, and apply new inputs to it.

 ### How a Link Phase Works in Riak